Lieutenant Colonel Donovan Matteson

 Operations Flight Commander, Detachment 085

-Major Stephanie Stewart is an Educator for the University of California, Berkeley’s Department of Military Affairs and the Detachment’s Operations Flight Commander.
-She is responsible for the planning and development of Leadership Laboratory, teaches and advises the second-year ROTC cadets.
+Capt Samantha Van Vynck is an Educator for the University of California, Berkeley’s Department of Military Affairs and the Detachment’s Operations Flight Commander.
+She is responsible for the planning and development of Leadership Laboratory, teaches and advises the third-year ROTC cadets.

 Assistant Professor of Aerospace Studies